sroigmas/cv/README.md

 ## 🧑‍💻 Work experience

-**Senior Software Engineer** @ [ManoMano España](https://www.manomano.es/) _(Feb 2023 - Present)_ <br>
+**Senior Software Engineer** @ [ManoMano España](https://www.manomano.es/) _(Jan 2023 - Present)_ <br>

-Returns domain project to improve the user experience for the customers and sellers using our marketplace.
+Returns domain project to improve the user experience for the customers and sellers using the marketplace.
 As part of my job we have enabled several campaigns to offer free returns or extended return periods.

 My main tasks have been:
 - Migrating several flows from PHP to several **Java 17** and **Kotlin** microservices.